-In recent conversations, I noticed how often we employ labels and absolutes.
+Recently, I thought about how often we use labels and absolutes.
 They are easy to spot - "She's a vegan," "I'm a foodie," "I would never tolerate that," and so on.
 We use labels and absolutes to express parts of our identity and communicate opinions.
 However, we frequently disregard the impact this language has on our thought processes, self-perception, and how others see us.

 Labels can promote binary thought patterns and shape our opinions and convictions.
 Absolutes limit our perspective to all or nothing, rather than acknowledging the existing continuum.
 Reflecting on our language and its implications can assist us in evaluating how we subtly affect ourselves and those around us.